ljw1004/vbspec/vb/type-members.md

 End Class
 ```

-Default constructors that are emitted into a designer generated class marked with the attribute `Microsoft.VisualBasic.CompilerServices.DesignerGeneratedAttribute` will call the method `Sub InitializeComponent()`, if it exists, after the call to the base constructor.

-> __Annotation__
-> This allows designer generated files, such as those created by the WinForms designer, to omit the constructor in the designer file.
-This enables the programmer to specify it themselves, if they so choose.
+Default constructors that are emitted into a designer generated class marked with the attribute `Microsoft.VisualBasic.CompilerServices.DesignerGeneratedAttribute` will call the method `Sub InitializeComponent()`, if it exists, after the call to the base constructor. (__Note.__ This allows designer generated files, such as those created by the WinForms designer, to omit the constructor in the designer file.
+This enables the programmer to specify it themselves, if they so choose.)

 ### Shared Constructors